Following are some of the most frequently asked questions (FAQs) regarding the PPAT® assessment.

 When the task asks for a representative page of an artifact and the total number of pages on your artifact is over the maximum permitted, make sure that you include the portion of the artifact that is referenced within your written commentary.
 Depending on the total number of pages in your document, you may not always be able to include every page.
 When ETS raters score your tasks 2, 3 and 4, they will only consider material starting with the first page and up to the maximum number of pages permitted for the artifact.

 - My student teaching assignment is in an elementary education classroom in a language immersion school.
 Is it OK if the artifacts that I submit and the video that I record are not in English?

 Yes.
 It is expected that your artifacts may be in a language other than English.
 However, the written commentary that you enter in the textboxes must be in English.

 - I don’t understand the scores on my score report.
 Where can I find information to help me understand my scores?

 - How do I know if I passed the test?

+You will receive a cumulative score report after Task 4 is scored.
 Your cumulative score report contains a summary page indicating your score for the assessment.
 See Understanding Your Scores.